How to Build a Taxi App like Uber & What’s the Cost?

 Booking Rides

-This feature will be used the most, and you need to design it with all user groups in mind.
-While digital natives will figure out your app on their own, you need to connect with the elderly in an instant and make sure they won’t be intimidated by the technology.
+This feature is the most used, so you need to design it with all user groups in mind.
+While digital natives will figure out your app on their own, you need to connect with the elderly instantly and ensure they won’t be intimidated by the technology.

 Booking needs to be enabled in a minimal number of steps – as in, all a user needs to do is to fill in his or her from and to locations.
-It will be even better if your app can read his/her current location as the default from point.
+It would be even better if your app could read their current location as the default from point.

 Fare Calculations